Pork Neck Steaks

 Like many people, I spent many years simply viewing meat as a commodity and recipe component, to be picked up at the grocery store as needed.
 I had a decent sense of where meat came from, but I never really gave it much thought.
 But I started thinking about it, and I started talking to people – farmers, butchers, vegetarians, vegans, pescetarians – and I decided that I wanted to start changing things.
 To put a somewhat oversimplified spin on things, I want to eat good meat, less often.
 ‘Good’ is of course a relative term, but for me it touches on several key points over and above quality (each of which warrants a lot more discussion, which is why this post very nearly got away from me).
 First of all, I want meat that has been raised and processed ethically and sustainably.
 Second, I want my meat to support the farmer/producer as much as possible, and not a series of intermediaries or corporate entities.
 Third, I want my meat to be as local as possible, primarily for economic and environmental reasons.
 Fourth, I want to minimize waste, and I want to support producers embracing this mentality.

 While I reign it in and try to resist the urge to talk about each and every one of those points here, I will say that you can expect to see meat recipes that focus on those concepts.
-That also means you can expect to see me singing the praises of people like the ones behind Urban Digs Farm.
-I first noticed Urban Digs last year when I was researching community sponsored agriculture (CSA) programs in the Vancouver area.
-Urban Digs provides plenty of amazing CSA veggies, but what I found interesting was the fact that they also provide meat.
+That also means you can expect to see me singing the praises of people like the ones behind Blue Sky Ranch (formerly Urban Digs Farm).
+I first noticed Blue Sky last year when I was researching community sponsored agriculture (CSA) programs in the Vancouver area.
+Blue Sky started out as a CSA veggie provider, but has morphed (and filled a wonderful market niche) into a CSA focused on sustainable and ethically-raised meat.
 I did a bit of digging and chatted with a few of the folks working there and I came away very impressed (prepare to be impressed too – they’ve given me a promo code for you to use for online orders).
-Basically, they’re producing meat that hits all of those points I brought up earlier – Urban Digs is raising and processing their own livestock with incredible regard for the animals (both as they live and when they’re slaughtered).
+Basically, they’re producing meat that hits all of those points I brought up earlier – Blue Sky is raising and processing their own livestock with incredible regard for the animals (both as they live and when they’re slaughtered).
 You might not find a lot of meat producers who say this kind of thing, but they’d like to see people eating LESS meat, but really caring about where it comes from and how it’s been raised.
 I like to refer to it as the “meat is a treat” mentality; i.e. meat shouldn’t be consumed simply as a given, but as something special.
 As you’d no doubt expect, you pay more for this kind of product than you do for meat at the average grocery store.
 This economic stumbling block is a big one (especially for those who struggle to afford good food), but much of this has to do with just how unsustainable cheap meat really is.
-I don’t want to sound like an elitist with little regard for the farmers involved in larger industrial production – rather I would like to see a system in which we as consumers change our approach to eating meat so that more and more producers can make a good living the way that Urban Digs (and others) do.
+I don’t want to sound like an elitist with little regard for the farmers involved in larger industrial production – rather I would like to see a system in which we as consumers change our approach to eating meat so that more and more producers can make a good living the way that Blue Sky (and others) do.
 Ideally, I’d love to see a system in which meat producers are able to make more money from fewer animals, allowing them to circumvent the harsh demands and limitations of our current system.
 The market is driven by consumer demand, so if we continue to demand cheap meat, the market will continue to produce it in any way it can, even if that way is to the detriment of the planet, farmers, or consumers themselves.
 I’m not going to tell anyone what to do, or what to eat – but I hope that everyone who truly cares about food will at least ask themselves what drives their meat-eating habits, and what elements of the system deserve their attention and consideration.

 This is a pretty simple meal to make, and the instructions I’ve given below will guide you through quite nicely, but I will include a few little notes about the ingredients used here.